Skip to main content

 Despite the health benefits of breastfeeding, around 80 percent of breastfeeding employees discontinue it within the first month of returning to work.

-Through funding from the Ohio Department of Health (ODH), Akron Children’s Hospital is helping local businesses become more breastfeeding friendly.
+Through funding from the Ohio Department of Health (ODH), Akron Children’s is helping local businesses become more breastfeeding friendly.

 Akron Children’s is doing this by: